jac307/MediaArtTutorials/MEDIAART3I03/P2-InClassWork-IV.md

 - the core idea or atmosphere of the performance
 - themes, emotions, or narratives
 - how sound, visuals, voice, and space interact

+**The shared theme for this project is *Space*.**
+Reflect collectively on what *space* can mean, such as:
+- geographical space
+- the body as space
+- cultural or social space
+- imagined or abstract space

 ---